PaimaStudios/paima-engine-docs/docs/home/1-setup/1-how-to-use-paima-engine.md

 # Accessing Paima Engine

-Paima Engine is under developer preview at the moment.
-Notably, anybody can access it by [contacting us](https://paimastudios.com/contact/).
+Paima Engine binaries can be found on Github in the [release page](https://github.com/PaimaStudios/paima-engine/releases) of the project.

+If you need any support beyond the core engine, you can reach us through our [contacting us](https://paimastudios.com/contact/) page.

 If you do not have Paima Engine yet, but want to follow along, you can find public templates using Paima [here](https://github.com/PaimaStudios/paima-game-templates)